What’s Breast Implant Rippling & Does It Go Away?

 How to avoid breast implant rippling

-Breast implant rippling is a relatively common complication following breast augmentation surgery and is exactly how it sounds – the breast implant surface wrinkles and it is considered an issue when it can be seen or felt by the patient.
+Breast implant rippling is a relatively common complication following breast augmentation surgery and is exactly how it sounds – the breast implant surface wrinkles but it is only considered an issue when it can be seen or felt by the patient.

-All breast implants will ripple but most breast augmentation patients are never aware of this.
+All breast implants may ripple but most breast augmentation patients are never aware of it.
 In this blog, we cover what causes visible rippling of implants and how you can minimise your risk.

 Implant placement and breast implants rippling

-Avoiding visible breast implant ripple is often down to careful procedure planning as it is mainly the result of poor tissue coverage.
+Avoiding visible breast implant ripple is often down to careful procedure planning as it is mostly due to poor tissue coverage.
 During your breast augmentation consultation with Mr Alex Karidis he will carefully assess the amount of existing breast tissue you have, taking this into account when planning implant placement.

 Breast implants can either be placed above or below the muscle.
-Implants above the muscle sit just behind your existing breast tissue so this is not advisable for patients with moderate breast tissue.
+Implants above the muscle sit just behind your existing breast tissue so this is not advisable for patients with little to no breast tissue.

 Even with the implant placed below the muscle, it may still be an issue as the muscle doesn’t completely cover the implant and visible rippling may be noticeable towards the centre of the cleavage or on the side of the breast.